 Team dependency and self-management requirements

-Example: In an Agile project, less top-down control means team members are expected to take ownership of their work.
-If team members lack the necessary skills or motivation, it can slow down the entire project.
+Example: Agile teams are expected to own their tasks and collaborate actively during sprint cycles.
+When team members lack experience with iterative workflows or shared responsibility, coordination problems may affect the entire project.
 Lean more in "Agile Team Structure: Roles and Responsibilities for Effective Collaboration".

 High demand on client involvement